Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Methodology

 where the explicit expressions can be found in the Appendix~A2 of \citet{Iacovelli:2022bbs}.
 Figure~\ref{fig:mass-dist} (left panel) illustrates the distribution of $m_1$ and $q$, highlighting their correlation.
 The presence of two local maxima is evident: a higher one at $\sim 5 M_\odot$ and a lower one at $\sim 33 M_\odot$.
 This bimodal structure is consistent with the parameter-free analysis of \citet{Ray:2023upk,Callister:2023tgi}.

 In this work, we assume a redshift-independent mass distribution.
-The recent non-parametric Bayesian analysis by \citet{Rinaldi:2023bbd} provides evidence for redshift evolution in both the primary mass and mass ratio distributions; however, this result was not confirmed by the analysis of \citet{Heinzel:2024hva}.
+The non-parametric Bayesian analysis of \citet{Rinaldi:2023bbd} reports evidence for redshift evolution in both the primary-mass and mass-ratio distributions; however, this trend is not supported by the analysis of \citet{Heinzel:2024hva}.
+If the redshift evolution suggested by \citet{Rinaldi:2023bbd} holds, BBH mergers would be typically more massive at higher redshift, increasing the detectability of high-redshift events and thus raising our forecasted detection counts at the highest redshifts.